Associate Professor

 Creative Industries

-Sharon Koppman joined the Paul Merage School of Business in 2015.
+Sharon Koppman joined The Paul Merage School of Business in 2015.
 She is an Associate Professor of Organization & Management.
 Her research examines sociological factors underlying hiring, careers, and collaboration in creative fields like advertising, music, tech, and science.
 She examines how people enter these jobs, the factors that shape their careers, and how they collaborate with members of other occupations.
 Her research has been funded by grants from the National Science Foundation and received awards from the Academy of Management and other conferences.
-Recent publications appear in the Academy of Management Journal, Administrative Science Quarterly, the American Journal of Sociology, Journal of Management Studies, Organization Science, and Research Policy, among others.
-From 2017-2020, she was a member of the editorial board of the American Sociological Review.
+Recent publications appear in the Academy of Management Journal, Administrative Science Quarterly, the American Journal of Sociology, and Organization Science, among others.

 Koppman, Sharon, Beth A. Bechky, and Andrew C. Cohen.
 “Overcoming Conflict between Symmetric Occupations: How ‘Creatives’ and ‘Suits’ use Gender Ordering in Advertising.”
 Forthcoming at the Academy of Management Journal.